Payment of Fees

 The general deposit, payable by all new students with the first term bill, is refundable either upon graduation or upon earlier withdrawal, subject to its application in whole or in part against any unpaid fees or charges against the student.

-The housing deposit must be received by the Office of Student Accounts on or before March 15 for returning students, May 1 for new students.
+The fee deposit must be received by the Office of Student Accounts on or before April 15 for returning students, May 1 for new students.
 This deposit will be applied toward the student’s fees for the ensuing year (nonrefundable).

 Fines may be imposed for violation of college and social regulations.
 Students may also be fined for failure to meet obligations in the administrative and business offices and the library after due notice has been given.
 Students accept responsibility for damage done to college property, including laboratory breakage, whether caused by individuals or groups.